 9.2 Unrelated Matters.
-We are a full-service law firm that represents many clients, nationally and internationally, over a wide range of industries and businesses and in a wide variety of matters.
-For this reason, we may represent Other Clients whose interests may differ from yours or any of your affiliates on matters that are not substantially related to your Matters (an 'Unrelated Matter').
+We represent many clients, nationally and internationally, over a wide range of industries and businesses and in a wide variety of matters.
+For this reason we may represent Other Clients whose interests may differ from yours or any of your affiliates on matters that are not substantially related to your Matters (an 'Unrelated Matter').

 9.4 Decision to act.
 If a Conflict arises, we may decide to act for you, the Other Client, both or neither.
 We will decide this based on applicable laws, best practice and your and the Other Client’s interests and wishes.